legesher/.github/profile/README.md

 # Background

 Computer programming, as a global discipline, is predominantly English-based.
 However, only 4% of people in the world are native English speakers.
-Non-Native English Speakers (NNES) lack the support and resources to thrive mastering code in a foreign language.Legesher creates access for the other 96% of the world to code in the context of their native language.
+Non-Native English Speakers (NNES) lack the support and resources to thrive mastering code in a foreign language.
+Legesher creates access for the other 96% of the world to code in the context of their native language.

 # Introduction